Unknown Mortal Orchestra

 Unknown Mortal Orchestra (also known as UMO) is a New Zealand psychedelic rock band from Auckland and now based in Portland, Oregon.
 Fronted by multi-instrumentalist Ruban Nielson, assisted by his brother Kody Nielson and bassist Jacob Portrait, Nielson started the band in 2009, initially as a solo project.
 The band's first album was released in 2011 on Fat Possum Records.

 History

 Inception

-After forming The Mint Chicks in South Auckland and experiencing success with them, Ruban Nielson moved to the United States in 2007.
+After forming The Mint Chicks in Auckland and experiencing success with them, Ruban Nielson moved to the United States in 2007.
 The singer and guitarist released the track "Ffunny Ffrends" on his anonymous Bandcamp profile on 17 May 2010.
 No further information was provided and no mention of who created it.
 Within a day, the song had received significant coverage from independent music blogs such as Pitchfork.
 Through their reposting and attempts to hunt down the creator, Nielson eventually claimed the track as Unknown Mortal Orchestra's.